Can The U.S. Use Its Growing Supply Of Rapid Tests To Stop The Virus?

 Some public health officials say the lack of clear guidelines from the federal government about how best to use the tests has caused confusion.

-"There are no clear guidelines on how to use these rapid antigen tests," says Dr. Jeffrey Engel, the senior advisor for the COVID-19 response for the Council of State and Territorial Epidemiologists.
+"There are no clear guidelines on how to use these rapid antigen tests," says Dr. Jeffrey Engel, the senior adviser for the COVID-19 response for the Council of State and Territorial Epidemiologists.
 "What we're seeing is a hodgepodge of different usages across the country."

 "It seems to be that HHS is concerned more about logistics and getting tests out the door and increasing testing numbers and less concerned about quality control and public health reporting," Engel adds.
 "It has the potential to be a big mess."